-5.3 Appeals through the Administrative Channel
+5.2 Appeals through the Administrative Channel

-Any faculty member may initiate a written appeal with his or her administrative leader.
-If resolution of the problem is not achieved, the faculty member has the right to request review at successively higher administrative levels, up to the president (University Bylaws: Article V, Section 7).
-His or her administrative officer shall inform the faculty member of current appeal procedures to facilitate its submission.
+Any faculty member may initiate a written appeal with the administrative head of the relevant unit.
+If resolution of the problem is not achieved, the faculty member has the right to request review at successively higher administrative levels, up to the chancellor.
+When providing notice of a decision, each administrator shall inform the faculty member of available appeal procedures.
 Faculty members are entitled to notice regarding the grounds on which administrative action has been taken.

-5.4 Appeals through the Faculty Senate Appeals Committee
+5.3 Appeals through the Faculty Senate Appeals Committee

-5.4.1 Jurisdiction of the Faculty Senate Appeals Committee
+5.3.1 Jurisdiction of the Faculty Senate Appeals Committee